Ficko05/A3-MP-API/README.md

 Alternatively you can run the Springboot initializer which should also be pointing at the main method

-It requires the PORT number 8060 and the H2 database should be up and running
+It requires the PORT number 8060 and a functional H2 database should be up and running. sql scripts are supplied to fill the h2 database.

 ## Walkthrough of endpoints